Meena Keshwar Kamal: Legacy

-In a special issue of Time magazine on 13 November 2006, included Meena among "60 Asian Heroes" and wrote that "Although she was only 30 when she died, Meena had already planted the seeds of an Afghan women's rights movement based on the power of knowledge."
+A special issue of Time magazine on 13 November 2006, included Meena among "60 Asian Heroes" and wrote: "Although she was only 30 when she died, Meena had already planted the seeds of an Afghan women's rights movement based on the power of knowledge."

 RAWA says of her "Meena gave 12 years of her short but brilliant life to struggle for her homeland and her people.
 She had a strong belief that despite the darkness of illiteracy, ignorance of fundamentalism, and corruption and decadence of sell outs imposed on our women under the name of freedom and equality, finally that half of population will be awaken [sic] and cross the path towards freedom, democracy and women's rights.
 The enemy was rightly shivering with fear by the love and respect that Meena was creating within the hearts of our people.
 They knew that within the fire of her fights all the enemies of freedom, democracy and women would be turned to ashes."

 An enduring quote from Meena states: